BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 The execution phase is the phase where active bond trading occurs.

 ### Transitions into Execution Phase
-1. Initialization Threshold Triggering Event from Initialization Phase resulting in an ouput set of initial conditions:
+1. Initialization Threshold Triggering Event from Initialization Phase
+2. Dispute Resolution Return Event to Execution from Dispute Pause Phase
+3. A Not Complete Event from the Settlement Consideration Pause Phase

-Initial State
+### Initial State
 All values are at time t = 0:
 1. ProjectTime
 2. Claims Submitted